osgi/osgi.enroute.site/_tutorial/020-tutorial_qs.md

  <div class="tab-content">
   <div markdown="1" role="tabpanel" class="tab-pane active" id="run-cli">
-Now that the initial development is done we're ready to build and package the whole application by running the following command in the project root
+Now that the initial development is done we're ready to build and package the whole application by running the following command in the project root.

     $ mvn package
 {: .shell }